Here are the 7 simple steps in strategic planning process…

 It’s time to make something happen!

-Step Seven: What will we monitor and measure?
+Step 7 In The Strategic Planning Process: What will we monitor and measure?

 In the late 1800’s famed military strategist, Field Marshall Helmuth Carl Bernard von Moltke noted, “No battle plan survives contact with the enemy.”